FIT-GNN: Faster Inference Time for GNNs that 'FIT' in Memory Using Coarsening: Methodology

 \subsection{Graph-level Task}

 For a given graph $G\in\mathcal{D}$, we create $G'$ and $\mathcal{G}_s=\{G_1, G_2,$ $\dots, G_k\}$.
-Since $G'$ is a single graph and $\mathcal{G}_s$ is a set of subgraphs, we use Algorithm \ref{alg:graph_model_Gc} to create a model to train on $G'$ and Algorithm \ref{alg:graph_model_Gs} to create a model to train on $\mathcal{G}_s$.
-We use the CrossEntropy loss function for the graph classification task and the Mean Absolute Error(MAE) for the graph regression task.
+Since $G'$ is a single graph and $\mathcal{G}_s$ is a set of subgraphs, we use Algorithm \ref{alg:graph_model_Gc} to create a model that trains on $G'$ and Algorithm \ref{alg:graph_model_Gs} to create a model that trains on $\mathcal{G}_s$.
+We use the CrossEntropy loss function for the graph classification task and the Mean Absolute Error (MAE) for the graph regression task.